FellowshipOfTheGame/DialogueModule/README.md

 The example is based on the [FinalInferno](https://github.com/FellowshipOfTheGame/FinalInferno) use of the package, where we inherit the base Dialogue and OptionsDialogue classes to add extra behaviour when starting/ending dialogue instead of pausing the game.

 If the desired effect is the one from [Anathema](https://github.com/FellowshipOfTheGame/anathema) the base classes would suffice, all you need to do is check the pauseDuringDialogue option in the DialogueHandler.

+## How to contribute

+After changes are pushed to the main branch of the repo, a [github action](.github/workflows/UpdateUPMBranch.yml) will automatically update the upm branch with the proper directory structure for a release.
+After that it's just a matter of doing a new release pointing to that upm branch.

+When creating a new release, it is necessary to update the version number in the [package.json](Assets/UPM/package.json) file using [semanting versioning](https://semver.org/) for the number (_major_._minor_._patch_).
+The tag for the new release must also correspond with this new version number.